U.S. Route 64 in Tennessee: Junction list

+Related routes

+U.S. Route 64 Bypass

 A bypass route exists for the route in Cleveland.
 The east–west route is part of a beltway around the business district known as APD-40, and stretches from I-75 to a cloverleaf interchange with US 64 and SR 60.
 SR 60 makes up the remainder of the route.
 Part of the route is controlled access, and an interchange with US 11/64 is located approximately a mile from the western terminus.